Basic digital marketing research

 You can use the free version off of Alexa.com to tell you about the largest ecosystems in the world.

-It is useful to us because in most countries represents the largest part of the population online search requirements.
+It is useful to us because most countries represent the largest part of the population online search requirements.

-Therefore when we use quantitative research to establish public demand, we will use the Google keyword tool.
+When you use quantitative research to establish public demand, use the Google keyword tool.

 - Keyword tool